UWF-HMCSE-CS/SEM2018_Group5/README.md

 8. The appointment you just confirmed will be displayed on your calendar along with the date, time and the name of your tutor.
 ![image](https://user-images.githubusercontent.com/14351534/47765495-39f07600-dc98-11e8-9a9e-9d1eddf4c0b4.png)

+### Viewing Users (Tutors or Students) you have worked with
+1. After you have logged in (discribed above), select the correct tab based on what "Role" you are logged in under.

+  A) Logged in as "Tutor"

+  B) Logged in as "Student"

+2. Next you will be able to see who you have worked with, or if you have not worked with anyone yet.

+  A) Displays the Users you have worked with

+  B) Informs you that you have not worked with another User yet

 ## Running the tests